tklepsch/opin-base/README.md

 ABOUT opin_base
 -----------

 opin_base is a theme based on the core Stable theme.
+The goal is to create a reusable base theme that uses elements from the methodology known as BEM.
+See http://getbem.com/ for more information.

 INSTALL instructions